Green Party of the United States: Fundraising and position on Super PACs

 In the early decades of Green organizing in the United States, the prevailing American system of money-dominated elections was universally rejected by Greens, so that some Greens were reluctant to have Greens participate in the election system at all because they deemed the campaign finance system inherently corrupt.
-Other Greens felt strongly that the Green Party should develop in the electoral arena and many of these Greens felt that adopting an alternative model of campaign finance, emphasizing self-imposed contribution limits, would present a wholesome and attractive contrast to the odious campaign finance practices of the money-dominated major parties.
+Other Greens felt strongly that the Green Party should develop in the electoral arena, and many of these Greens felt that adopting an alternative model of campaign finance, emphasizing self-imposed contribution limits, would present a wholesome and attractive contrast to the odious campaign finance practices of the money-dominated major parties.

 Over the years, some state Green parties have come to place less emphasis on the principle of self-imposed limits than they did in the past.
 Nevertheless, it is safe to say that Green Party fundraising (for candidates' campaigns and for the party itself) still tends to rely on relatively small contributions and that Greens generally decry not only the rise of the Super PACs, but also the big-money system, which some Greens criticize as plutocracy.

 Some Greens feel that the Green Party's position should be simply to follow the laws and regulations of campaign finance.
 Other Greens argue that it would injure the Green Party not to practice a principled stand against the anti-democratic influence of money in the political process.
 Candidates for office, like Jill Stein, the 2012 and 2016 Green Party nominee for the President of the United States, typically rely on smaller donations to fund their campaigns.

 Foreign policy

 The Green Party calls on the United States to join the International Criminal Court, and sign the Comprehensive Nuclear-Test-Ban Treaty and Non-Proliferation Treaty.
 Additionally, it supports cutting the defense budget in half, as well as prohibiting all arms sales to foreign countries.

-The Green Party supports the 2015 Iran nuclear deal to decrease sanctions while limiting Iran's capacity to make nuclear weapons.
+In the Middle East, the Green Party supports the 2015 Iran nuclear deal to decrease sanctions while limiting Iran's capacity to make nuclear weapons.
+The party condemned the Twelve-Day War, proclaiming themselves as a party of peace and the Democrats and Republicans as militaristic.
+When Israel and the United States again went to war with Iran nine months later, three state parties denounced the war and called it illegal under international law.

 The Green Party advocates for the Palestinian right of return and cutting all U.S. aid to Israel.
 It has also expressed support for the Boycott, Divestment and Sanctions (BDS) movement.
 The Green Party supports "...the creation of one secular, democratic state for Palestinians and Israelis on the land between the Mediterranean Sea and the River Jordan as the national home of both peoples, with Jerusalem as its capital."

-The Green Party called for a ceasefire in the Gaza war and condemned Israeli war crimes in the Gaza Strip.
+The Green Party called for a ceasefire in the Gaza war and condemned Israeli war crimes in the Gaza Strip, and also recognizes the Gaza genocide.
+The party's 2024 presidential campaign focused heavily on Palestine.